artur-gajewski/eassy/README.md

     $ php composer.phar install

-then run the following commands:
+then run the following command:

     $ php eassy.php

+#Templates

+Eassy uses Twig to generate templates for different app settings as different frameworks use different folder access settings in virtual hosts.
+Each app has a setting variable called "Template" and it is the name of the template file located in templates folder.
+By default there are default, Symfony2 and Zend Framework 2 templates available and you are free to create more to suite your needs.

 #Output

 Eassy will generate the following files to output folder:

-hosts - contains the host mappings, same as /etc/hosts httpd-vhosts.conf - Apache virtual hosts file
+- hosts - contains the host mappings, same as /etc/hosts
+- httpd-vhosts.conf - Apache virtual hosts file

-In addition, Eassy will create all virtual hosts in seperate files as well.
+In addition, Eassy will create all virtual hosts settings in seperate files.
 If you want the original files to be replaced by Eassy, you can create soft links in the output folder to point to the original files.